Ocular Hypertension Overview

 - No signs of any ocular disease are present.
 Some eye diseases can increase the pressure inside the eye.

 Ocular hypertension should not be considered a disease by itself.
 Instead, ocular hypertension is a term that is used to describe individuals who should be observed more closely than the general population for the onset of glaucoma.
-For this reason, another term that may be used to refer to an increase in intraocular pressure is glaucoma suspect.
-A glaucoma suspect is a person whom the ophthalmologist is concerned may have or may develop glaucoma because of the elevated pressure inside the eyes.
+For this reason, another term to refer to a person with ocular hypertension is "glaucoma suspect," or someone whom the ophthalmologist is concerned may have or may develop glaucoma because of elevated pressure inside the eyes.
+An eye exam may show a glaucoma-damaged optic nerve.

-As of the year 2000, an estimated 2.47 million people in the United States have glaucoma and more than 130,000 are legally blind because of this disease.
+As of the year 2013, an estimated 2.2 million people in the United States had glaucoma and more than 120,000 are legally blind because of this disease.
 These statistics alone emphasize the need to identify and closely monitor people who are at risk of developing glaucoma, particularly those with ocular hypertension.

 - Studies estimate that 3-6 million people in the United States alone, including 4-10% of the population older than 40 years, have intraocular pressures of 21 mm Hg or higher, without detectable signs of glaucomatous damage using current tests.